nationalarchives/da-ayr-webapp/README.md

 - `AYR_STANDARD_USER_USERNAME`
 - `AYR_STANDARD_USER_PASSWORD`

-set environment variables with appropriate test user credentials for the instance you want to test
+set environment variables with appropriate test user credentials for the instance you want to test.
+When encountering any issues around getting the environment variables to be picked up by the e2e tests, exporting them manually should remediate it.

 Note: a `.env.e2e_tests.template` file has been provided, which you can then `cp .env.e2e_tests.template .env.e2e_tests`, then fill, and then source `source .env.e2e_tests`